WikipediaLibrary/twlight_vagrant/docs/host_side_file_management.md

 ## FileZilla example (Linux, MacOS, or Windows)

+[FileZilla](https://filezilla-project.org/) is a multiplatform FTP, FTPS, and SFTP client that can work with pretty much any host-side application.

 1. Under File, select "Site Manager"
 2. Click "New Site"
 3. Give the site a creative name, such as "twlight_vagrant" and click OK